JoaoLRezende/CloneWorks/readme.md

 - we have a script named `test` for quick testing of whatever is currently being worked on.
 - we have a script named `build_partial`, described below.

-To build for the first time, run the `build` script.
+To build, run the `build` script.
+Then you can run `test`, which will do something, probably.
-After modifying non-Txl source files, to rebuild everything except those, run `build_partial`.
+To rebuild everything except Txl programs, run `build_partial`.

 CloneWorks' original readme follows below.